Psychology > Registration > Current

 - Make sure to remove ALL holds prior to your registration date.

 - Know which group you belong to.
-Note that when calculating your credits, both earned and in- progress credits should be included.
+Please note that when calculating your credits, both earned AND in-progress credits should be included.

 Group | Starting Date |